alessandra-casole/NFT-preview-project/README.md

 ### Useful resources

-- https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_image_overlay_opacity - This helped me overlay an image in hover.
+- https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_image_overlay_opacity - This helped me overlay the visible image in hover.
 I really liked this pattern and will use it going forward.

 ## Author